-Shekhawati Festival will be held from Feb 15 to Feb 18 2018 in Rajasthan India.
-The festival is attracting large number of tourists thus fast becoming a rural tourism destination too.
+Shekhawati Festival will be held from Feb 15 to Feb 18, 2018, in Rajasthan India.
+The festival is attracting a large number of tourists thus fast becoming a rural tourism destination too.
 Tourists can watch and feel the real rural environment.
-They can go back with an unforgettable impression of friendliness of the people and comprehensive agricultural revolution in the villages.
+They can go back with an unforgettable impression of the friendliness of the people and comprehensive agricultural revolution in the villages.

 Konark Dance Festival

 Konark Dance & Music Festival has established its own unique identity in the sense that eminent artists of national and international repute participate and perform Odissi, Kathak, Bharatnatyam, Kuchipudi, Manipuri, Mohiniattam and other classical, folk & tribal dances/music of our country on the enchanting stage of the Natyashala in the monumental Sun Temple, Konark.
 The stage and the atmosphere is magnified by the spiritual and aesthetic flavor, in the natural ambiance of casuarinas and cashew trees.
 This festival is held every year from 19th to 23rd February.

 The India Art Fair will be held at New Delhi from Feb 9 to Feb 12, 2018.
 India Art Fair, previously known as India Art Summit, is an annual Indian modern and contemporary art fair held in New Delhi, India.
 The fair includes paintings, sculptures, photography, mixed media, prints, drawings and video art.
 The first three editions of the fair were organized at Pragati Maidan, one of India’s largest and oldest exhibitions grounds.